-Mersey Community News is operated by a collection of both NCTJ qualified volunteer journalists and trainee journalists.
+Mersey Community News is operated by NCTJ qualified journalists and trainee journalists.
+We are all volunteers.

-As we have been developing as journalists, we realised that numerous stories from the region were simply not getting the recognition that they deserved.
+As we have been developing as journalists, we realised numerous stories from the region were not getting the recognition that they deserved.

-We want to help build bridges with the general public and become a force for good in the community.
+We wanted to challenge this, so we’re on a mission to create a news outlet which accurately reflects the Merseyside region, builds bridges with the general public and become a force for good in the community.

 What counts as “community news”?

-We will seldom publish stories about businesses unless there is a direct link, once again, to the needs of the community.
+We will seldom publish stories about businesses unless there is a direct link to the community.

 Does this mean we can write or publish anything we want?